 - Bringing or challenging petitions for probate

-At The Law Offices of Daniel Hunt, we understand how challenging the aftermath of a loved one’s death can become.
+At The Law Offices of Daniel Hunt, we understand how challenging the complexity of the probate process can be after the death of a loved one.
 Hiring skilled probate attorneys can be extremely beneficial.
 Whether you need assistance administering a loved one’s estate or with a litigation issue, our experienced attorneys can help.
-To learn how our skilled attorneys can assist you, contact our Sacramento law firm today to schedule your initial consultation.
+To learn how our skilled attorneys can assist you, contact our Sacramento law firm today to schedule your no-cost initial consultation.